shivannis/xandr-docs-public/xandr-docs/articles/monetize/create-a-placement-group.md

 ## Step 4.
 Apply universal categories to the placement group

-On the **Content Categories** tab, you can apply Xandr universal categories for a specific placement group, making it attractive to buyers who have targeted these categories in their campaigns.
+On the **Content Categories** tab, you can apply Microsoft Advertising universal categories for a specific placement group, making it attractive to buyers who have targeted these categories in their campaigns.
 You must choose one of the following options:

 - **Categorize as mixed/unknown**: Select this option to leave all category settings unselected.
 Buyers will not be able to specifically target this placement group.